Jordan Ramos

 Jordan Ramos (born 18 July 1995 in Rio de Janeiro, Brazil) is a British sprinter, former British Gymnast, five-times British Tumbling (gymnastics) Champion, a European Silver Medallist, a Guinness World Records Breaker for the longest slam dunk from a trampoline.

 Biography

 Ramos is the son of Brazilian stuntman "Marcelo The Daredevil" and acrobat and keep-fit instructor Anita Grosvenor Ramos.
 He is their eldest son, with two younger brothers.
-He also participates in the family act The Ramos Acrobats alongside his parents and one brother.
+He participates in the family act The Ramos Acrobats alongside his parents and one brother.

 Sports

 Gymnastics

-Jordan began training gymnastics and acrobatics with his dad at the age of 2, and by the time he had reached his 10th birthday he became a British Tumbling (gymnastics) Champion.
-Jordan has represented Great Britain in 2 World Junior Championships and 1 European Championship.
-Ranking top six in two of the World Tumbling (gymnastics) Championships and winning a gold medal at the Loule World Cup in Portugal in 2007.
-He also went on to win a Silver European medal in France in 2010.
+Ramos began training gymnastics and acrobatics with his father at the age of 2, and by the time he had reached his 10th birthday he became a British tumbling champion.
+Ramos has represented Great Britain in two World Junior Championships and one European Championship.
+He has ranked in the top six in two of the World Tumbling Championships, and won a gold medal at the Loulé Cup in Portugal in 2007.
+He won a silver European medal in France in 2010.